-Even two metres below the surface, temperatures stay a constant 5 to 8 degrees Celsius throughout the year, including in winter.
-The owners of the vineyard created a network of pipes that go underground, and then come up above ground and intertwine with the grape bushes.
+Even two metres below the Earth, temperatures stay relatively warm-a constant 5 to 8 degrees Celsius throughout the year, including in winter.
+To tap into this source of heat, the owners at Vignoble du Ruisseau created a network of pipes that go underground, and then come up above ground and intertwine with the grape bushes.
 A material called glycol is pumped through the pipes.
 The glycol warms up underground and carries that heat to the surface.

-Sara Gaston is the general director of the vineyard.
+Sara Gaston is the general director of the Vignoble du Ruisseau.
 She says their vines can withstand cold down to -18 degrees Celsius.
-When temperatures drop down to the minus thirties, their geothermal heat system becomes very important.
+When temperatures drop down to the minus thirties, their geothermal heat system becomes invaluable. ★